The Ten Basic Points that Define the ILT

-Since 2009 the association worked as part of the United Lodge of Theosophists.
 The experience was positive: the work produced fruits and gained strength.
-At the right moment, however, it became clear that more autonomy was needed and on 14 September 2016 the Independent Lodge was founded.
+At the right moment, it became clear that more autonomy was needed and on 14 September 2016 the Independent Lodge was founded.
 From that moment, the profile of the Lodge became easier to see and understand.

 1) Small yet International

 Although numerically small, the Independent Lodge of Theosophists is an international organization.
 It works in various languages and has thousands of readers in dozens of countries.

 2) The Mahatma Letters as an Inspiration

 The ILT is the only theosophical organization which adopts the Letters received from Masters of the Wisdom as its highest bibliographical priority and main guide for action.